ericwastaken/macbook-battery-manager-wemo/README.md

 Apple's own website states that if a device is to be stored long term, the battery should be charged to 50% ("Store it half-charged when you store it long term"), even going as far as recommending that the device battery be topped off to 50% at least every six months.
 See [Maximizing Battery Life and Lifespan](https://www.apple.com/batteries/maximizing-performance/).

+Search the web for keywords like "extending battery performance" will yeild countless results with extensive opinions.

-Despite this recommendation, Macbooks and macOS provide no mechanism to hold a notebook's charge at a certain percent when it's always connected to power.
+Despite the above, Macbooks and macOS provide no mechanism to hold a notebook's charge at a certain percent when it is always connected to power.

 I've read of some people hacking the charge cable to achieve some charge blocking, but messing with a cable seemed like a bad idea to me, though I admit possibly managing battery by switching power on/off very frequently might be equally as bad (maybe worse)!